 Gesso protects the fibers of your canvas and makes your painting surface archival, so your artwork will last forever and ever.

 Gesso softens your work surface a little, which means you can use less paint to make your masterpiece.
-The primer saves your brushes too, since the surface of an unprimed canvas can be tough on bristles.
+Without gesso, the canvas would soak up all of your pigment and change how your paint looks.
+The primer saves your brushes, too, since the surface of an unprimed canvas can be tough on bristles.

 Sorry, no. White paint can't do what gesso does.